 What is VPN and how it works

-Instead of hopping to different layers to evade monitoring, a VPN works in a different way.
+Instead of hopping to different layers to evade monitoring, a VPN works differently.
 It assigns you a dynamic IP address that it borrows from a VPN server.
 Then it encrypts the connection between that server and your computer.
 So if someone tries to look up your IP and try to locate you, what they will see is a different IP, and it changes every session.

-- VPN companies are responsible for running and maintaining the network, especially paid ones, so you’re guaranteed 100% uptime.
+- 100% uptime guaranteed because VPN companies are responsible for running and maintaining the network, especially paid ones.

-- It protects all the internet connections in your computer including your downloads, not just your browsing.
+- Protects all the internet connections in your computer including your downloads, not just your browsing.

-- It’s faster than Tor since the data will be going directly to only one VPN server.
+- Faster than Tor since the data will be going directly to only one VPN server.

 - Some VPN services log your usage.
 It’s important to look for a VPN that doesn’t do this.